12 Rules of Courtly Love In Medieval Courts

 2. Risky and Dangerous

-In courtly love, the risky and dangerous rule underlines the challenge and risk inherent in love the knight has to undergo, demanding them demonstrate sincerity by embracing risks.
+Another of the rules of courtly love is risky.
+In courtly love, the risky rule underlines the challenge and risk inherent in love the knight has to undergo, demanding them demonstrate sincerity by embracing risks.

 The noblewomen who are mostly married also stand the risk of being caught by their husbands and societal stigma.